TheRealNin/MVGA/README.md

 * NutrientMist: Nutrient mist no longer prevents buildings off infestation from taking damage, and can only be deployed on infestation.

+* GorgeStructures: Cooldown between dropping structures increased to 1.2 seconds (was 1.0 seconds)

 ## **To do list**

 ### **Marines**